Corporation Tax Act 2010: Provisions

 (6) Part 23 contains provisions about the meaning of “distribution” and certain associated matters.

 (7) Part 24 contains definitions that apply for the purposes of the Corporation Tax Acts and other general provisions that have effect for the purposes of those Acts.

 (8) Part 25 contains provisions of general application, including definitions for the purposes of the Act.

 (9) For abbreviations and defined expressions used in this Act, see section 1174 and Schedule 4.

+The act consolidated legislation concerning corporation tax.

+The act allows for the cash paid to shareholders to reaquire their shares to be treated as capital rather than income under certain conditions, which allows for this to be taxed as capital gains.

+An individual is considered to be connected to a company if together with those connected to the individual, the individual controls the company.